 Beautiful classic brownstones?
 Little neighborhood parks?
 Old carriage houses?
 Check, check, check.
 Promenade

 Oh how I love Red Hook for photos!
 Fair warning, this slice of Brooklyn is a bit of a trek as it’s not really convenient to any subway lines.
 However, in my opinion, it’s well worth it.
 There is street art galore, a really cool pier with arched doorways, an old trolly car on the waterfront, funky bars and cafes, and all kinds of color.
 And, when you’re done?
-Lobster rolls and the best key lime pie
+There are lobster rolls and the best key lime pie ever for everyone!

-If you’re looking for a bit of a funkier artist vibe, Williamsburg might be the way to go.
+If you’re looking for a bit of a funkier hipster artist vibe, Williamsburg is the way to go.
 There are tons of great street murals for colorful backdrops, industrial buildings galore, and you’ve got your pick of riverfront views with Grand Ferry Park

 , Bushwick Inlet Park